QualiSystemsLab/TFS-Plugin/README.md

 ## Overview

 CloudShell custom tasks for TFS build or release workflows.
+TFS (on-prem) and VSTS (hosted) are both supported, with different installation procedures.

+These Quali tasks are provided:

 - StartCloudShellSandbox
 	- Start a sandbox from a blueprint name